projectcalico/calico/calico/getting-started/kubernetes/self-managed-public-cloud/aws.md

 > **Note**: {{site.prodname}} makes use of the Kubernetes Container Storage Interface (CSI) to support various types of volumes.
 The necessary drivers required for CSI
-> to function correctly in EKS clusters will no longer be present by default in clusters running Kubernetes 1.23.
-Please see the following link to ensure your cluster
+> to function correctly in AWS clusters using EBS volumes may no longer be present by default in clusters running Kubernetes 1.23.
+Please check the documentation for the installer
-> is configured correctly based on the version of Kubernetes being used in your cluster: {% include open-new-window.html text='AWS EBS CSI driver' url='https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html' %}
+> being used to ensure the necessary CSI drivers are installed.
+>
+> If using Kubernetes Operations (kops) as further down on this page please use the relevant linked kops documentation to ensure your cluster has the necessary configuration.
 {: .alert .alert-warning }

 ### How to